muety/wakapi/README.md

 **Note:** Check the comments `config.yml` for best practices regarding security configuration and more.

 ### 💻 Client Setup
 Wakapi relies on the open-source [WakaTime](https://github.com/wakatime/wakatime) client tools.
-In order to collect statistics to Wakapi, you need to set them up.
+In order to collect statistics for Wakapi, you need to set them up.

 1. **Set up WakaTime** for your specific IDE or editor.
 Please refer to the respective [plugin guide](https://wakatime.com/plugins)
 2. **Editing your local `~/.wakatime.cfg`** file as follows